sttts/sttts.github.io/_posts/2016-01-13-kubernetes-node-evacuation.md

 The `-I %` tells xargs to replace the `%` character with the string `"default busybox-694uu"`.
 The `sh -c` will force re-evalation of the resulting command line, leading to the desired result of calling `kubectl delete pods --namespace=default busybox-694uu`.

-Notice, that it take a few seconds until pods with graceful termination timeouts actually terminate:
+Notice, that it takes a few seconds until pods with graceful termination timeouts actually terminate:

 ```bash
 $ kubectl get pods